 Oh, what a lovely way to remember one's birthday.

 Spring arrived in all its damp glory.
 James felt it reflected his frame of mind well.
-He hadn't had any more tutoring with Justin since his birthday and he still was unsure of how he felt about Justin's confession.
+He hadn't had any more tutoring with Justin since his birthday, and he still was unsure of how he felt about Justin's roundabout confession.

 As the rainy season dragged on, James daydreamed about his coming final school year.
-He already had an idea about what he wanted to do—make wands.
+He already had an idea about what he wanted to do: make wands.
 He would never be an Auror; he'd seen firsthand how it affected his family.
-But with wands, he could help people and change lives for the better.
-After all, a wizard's life starts and ends with his wand.
+But, with wands, he could help people and change lives for the better.
+After all, a wizard's life started and ended with his wand.